Moor Boxes

 There is a single line of track and behind that a row of shops and an auto-repair garage.

-As well as the obvious Blackmore naming there are many other band mentions along with a warehouse named A-200 Fisheries with a tag line of Smoked On The Water!
+As well as the obvious Blackmore naming there are many other band mentions along with a warehouse named 'A-200 Fisheries' with a tag line of 'Smoked On The Water'!

-The terrace house/shops are a Metcalfe kit amaended for the shop fronts.
+The terrace house/shops are a Metcalfe kit amended for the shop fronts.
 The warehouses are barns turned against each other to avoid the barn doors showing.
 The auto-repairers is a scalescenes kit download, and the first time I've attempted one.
 All the other buildings are designed and built from scratch.

 The boats came from a trinket shop in Cadgwith Cove, Cornwall.